Shufflepuck/MacAdminsDoc/Integration/Active_Directory.rst

 =============================================================================   ===============================================================================     ========================================================    ==========================
 Vendor                                                                          Apple                                                                               Open Source                                                 Apple
 Support                                                                         Supported by Apple PS as included in the engagement and/or AppleCare OS Support     Support plans available                                     Supported by AppleCare OS Support
-OS requirement                                                                  10.9+                                                                               10.10+                                                      10.3+
+OS requirement                                                                  10.10+                                                                              10.10+                                                      10.3+
 Single Sign-On                                                                  Automatically                                                                       Automatically                                               Only at login and screensaver
 Password Expiration                                                             via Notification Center                                                             via Notification Center                                     Only at Login
 Password change                                                                 via menu item                                                                       via menu item                                               via System Preferences or login window
 Fine Grained Password Policy support                                            ~ (doesn't honor password expiration time)                                          √                                                           x
 Quick links to getting support and software                                     x                                                                                   √                                                           x
-Support for changing passwords not using AD, e.g. a web-based password portal   x                                                                                   √                                                           x
+Support for changing passwords not using AD, e.g. a web-based password portal   √                                                                                   √                                                           x
 Password Synchronization                                                        Only when user is logged in                                                         Only when user is logged in                                 Automatic
 Home Network Share Automount                                                    √                                                                                   √                                                           x
 Network Share Automount                                                         √                                                                                   Planned                                                     x